“Hey, you can trust me.”

 About the Author

 Aileen Pablo is a Filipina business and finance blogger.
-She works at Open Colleges, one of the pioneers of online education in Australia and one of the leading providers of diploma of management.
+She works at Open Colleges, one of the pioneers of online education in Australia.
 If you want to feature her on your blog, drop a line at aileen (at) oc.edu.au.